Pauan/js-loader/README.rst

 You can then include ``<script src="bundle.js"></script>`` in your HTML page, which will Just Work(tm), including with source maps.

 *Note:* the above does not do any minification.
-You can use ``bundle.transform`` to transform the individual files (e.g. minify them):
+You can use the ``transform`` option to transform the individual files (e.g. minify them):

 .. code:: javascript

+  var bundle = new loader.Bundle({
-  bundle.transform(function (x) {
+    transform: function (x) {
       x.type             // Module type, the 1st argument to `add`
       x.name             // Module name, the 2nd argument to `add`
       x.file             // Filename of JavaScript code
       x.code             // JavaScript code as a string x.source.file      // Filename of original code
       x.source.code      // Original code as a string x.source.map       // Source map; is undefined if the file doesn't have a source map x.source.map.file  // Filename of source map
-    x.source.map.code  // Source map as a JSON object })
+      x.source.map.code  // Source map as a JSON object }
+  })

-You should also minify the ``bundle.js`` file, and gzip it (probably using UglifyJS and zlib).
+You should also minify the ``bundle.js`` file and gzip it (probably using `UglifyJS <https://github.com/mishoo/UglifyJS2>`_ and `zlib <http://nodejs.org/api/zlib.html>`_).
 This will result in the smallest file size, for super fast downloading!

 If you prefer to work with JavaScript code as strings (rather than as files), you can do this instead: